NWChemEx/.github/.github/CONTRIBUTING.md

 First, thank you for your interest in contributing to the NWChemEx project!
 We strive to be a welcoming community.
-If you are a newcomer to the project, or just want to make some small contributions this page is for you.
+If you are a newcomer to the project, or just want to make some small contributions to the project, this page is for you.
 If you are going to contribute a large feature, or do extensive development, we instead ask that you become familiar with our more formal developer documentation located [here](https://nwchemex-project.github.io/.github/).